itsnotajulius/NodeJS/NPM/ExpressNPM.md

 ## Basic routing

-Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).
+Routing refers to application responds to a client request to endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, etc).

-Each route can have one or more handler functions, which are executed when the route is matched.

 Route definition takes the following structure: